Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

-Coming back to the issues of empirical and theoretical equivalence, it is clear that one's conception of a theory will have a non-trivial impact on any subsequent adjudication of theoretical equivalence.
-The identification of GR with the dynamics resulting from the Einstein-Hilbert action and of EM$_1$ with a Faraday tensor obeying Maxwell's equations does not fully specify the empirical content of those theories and thus is responsible for incorrect adjudications of empirical equivalence when compared with their allegedly equivalent counterparts.
-Both Knox and Weatherall do make some qualifying statements. \textcite[p.~272]{Knox2011-KNONTA} notes that the local equivalence of the TPG and EH actions up to a divergence may lead to some global worries, while \textcite[p.~1078]{Weatherall2016-WEAANG} notes that he assumes that the empirical content of EM is exhausted by Faraday tensors compatible with Maxwell's equations.
+Coming back to the issues of empirical and theoretical equivalence, it is clear that one's conception of theory content and structure will have a non-trivial impact on any subsequent adjudication of theoretical equivalence.
+The identification of GR's content with the dynamics resulting from the Einstein-Hilbert action and of EM$_1$'s content with a Faraday tensor obeying Maxwell's equations does not fully specify the empirical content of those theories, and thus is responsible for incorrect adjudications of empirical equivalence when compared with their allegedly equivalent counterparts.
+Both Knox and Weatherall do make some qualifying statements. \textcite[p.~272]{Knox2011-KNONTA} notes that the local equivalence of the TPG and EH actions up to a divergence may lead to some global worries, while \textcite[p.~1078]{Weatherall2016-WEAANG} notes that he stipulates that the empirical content of EM is exhausted by Faraday tensors compatible with Maxwell's equations.
 Yet, it is clear that in both cases, there are indeed global worries that render their adjudications problematic and that these qualifying statements do not do justice to the empirical content that is lost when one looks exclusively at local dynamics.
+Overall, as we have argued above, their analyses and conclusions can still obtain provided that these further considerations are accounted for.
+However, it is important to acknowledge both that these models require additional specifications beyond the equations of motion in order to generate the totality of their empirical content and that this is a relevant consideration in adjudicating equivalence.